 When Donald Douglas built his first aircraft, the Cloudster, he started with constructionnumber 100, this way he pretended to be an experienced aircraft constructor.
 When the, then McDonnell-Douglas, company was merged into Boeing nobody cared about those never used first 99 anymore.
-Some 40,000 aircraft were built in various plants, most of those aircraft are in this list.
+Tens of thousands aircraft were built in various plants, most of those aircraft are in this list.
 Any Douglas type built by Boeing can be found in the Boeing Production List.
-The Boeing types of aircraft built by Douglas (and also including the B-24H's) are of course in the Douglas productionlist......
+The Boeing types of aircraft built by Douglas (and also including the B-24's) are of course in the Douglas productionlist......

 The USAAF introduced a system to identify the manufacturing plant of their aircraft.
 For Douglas they were: